douglas-tsc/practice/README.md

 ##Where Next?

 So you want to implement your tests on your site pages?

-Problem: we're testing objects in test.html but we want to test the objects in index.html... (or even more)
+**Problem**: We're testing objects in test.html but we want to test the objects in index.html... (or even more)

-Solution: IFRAMES!
-We can use one individual tests.js file to test multiple html files, using iFrames.
+**Solution**: IFRAMES!
+We can use one individual tests.js file to test multiple html files, using iframes.

 ##What is an iframe?

 The iframe links the doument you want to test (e.g. index.html) into your test.html file so you can access the docoument's objects to test.
-Also by seeting width and height you can get a visualisation of the page you are testing.
+Also by seeting width and height you can get a visualisation of the page you are testing (...handy for mobile testing, no??)

 ```html
 <iframe id="if-index" width="100%" height="200px" src="index.html" frameborder="0"></iframe>